Overview

 1.3.2.
 Creating Key vault secrets

-Once the Key vault is created, navigate to the new resource and select the Objects -> Secrets option on the left hand menu.
+Navigate to the new Key Vault resource and select the Objects > Secrets option on the left hand menu.
 Using the + Generate/Import option, you will need to create five new secrets as follows:

 1.3.3.
 Make a note of the Key vault URI